When Models Meet Users: An Empirical Study of Perceptions of General LLMs and Multimodal LLMs on Hugging Face: Methodology

 \textbf{Sentiment Annotation.} A single discussion thread may express multiple sentiments across different discussion topics.
 Therefore, instead of assigning one sentiment to each discussion thread, we conduct sentiment analysis at the leaf-node level.
-Each labeled leaf-node is marked as \textit{like}, \textit{dislike}, or \textit{neutral} (including feature requests or emotionally neutral mentions).
-Considering that many technical discussions contain neutral content such as bug reports or usage questions, to mitigate additional bias introduced by subjective interpretation, a label is marked as \textit{like} or \textit{dislike} only when the user explicitly expresses a clear positive or negative sentiment.
-Two authors first independently annotate 20\% of the data to establish a common understanding of the sentiment categories.
-Disagreements are resolved through discussion with the third author to reach a consensus.
-The remaining 80\% of the data is then annotated independently by the two authors, with remaining disagreements again resolved through discussion with the third author.
-The inter-rater agreement for this stage reaches Cohen’s $\kappa > 0.83$, indicating high consistency between annotators.
+Each labeled leaf node is marked as \textit{like}, \textit{dislike}, or \textit{neutral} (including feature requests or emotionally neutral mentions).
+We define \textit{neutral} as the default label when no explicit positive or negative sentiment is expressed; \textit{like} and \textit{dislike} are assigned only when sentiment is explicitly stated, in order to reduce subjectivity in interpretation.
+The two annotators first independently annotate 20\% of the data to establish a common understanding of the sentiment categories.
+Disagreements are resolved through discussion with the additional researcher to reach a consensus.
+The remaining 80\% of the data is then annotated independently by the two annotators, with remaining disagreements again resolved through discussion with the additional researcher.
+The inter-rater agreement for the final independently labeled phase (before any discussion with the additional researcher) reaches Cohen's $\kappa=0.83$, indicating high consistency between the two annotators.